GLOSSARY

 Any place where open discussion occurs promotes trust and fewer misunderstandings.
 Employees will be less likely to participate in activities that destroy team harmony when they feel listened to.

-1. Behaviour Audit
+1. Behavior Audit

 2. Context Triggers

-Identifying workplace factors that lead to negative behaviours such as stress, conflict, or bad leadership is important.
+Identifying workplace factors that lead to negative behaviors such as stress, conflict, or bad leadership is important.
 These triggers are useful in ensuring that managers address the root cause and not just address the issue observed.

 3. Impact Metrics